Iowa Mission of Mercy

 What dental services will be offered?

-Depending on your need, services may include cleanings, extractions, fillings, a limited number of root canals, and a limited number of "flipper" partials.
+Our main goal at Iowa MOM is to relieve pain and restore smiles.
+We provide cleanings, extractions, fillings, a limited number of root canals, and a limited number of "flipper" partials.

 It is difficult for me to walk - will there be help available?